billionvectors/asimplevectors/README.md

 ## How to Run

 1. Install dependencies: `./install_dependency.sh`
+-> If you get an error that your CMake version is low, we recommend docker build.
+If you have trouble with *docker build*, get the latest version from [cmake.org](https://cmake.org) and install it.
 2. Build the project: `./build.sh --release`
 3. Copy .env.local file to .env
 4. Start the vector database node: